The Police Foundation has released a report , counting no less than 311 pages, concerning security drones and the public’s perception of them.

 “Fatal funnels” are those areas that usually trap police officers and other law enforcement units, such as stairwells or hallways.
 Drones like the swift Phantom 4 Pro can be used to scout dangerous areas before officers move in, thanks to its object detection abilities and infrared systems.

-There are obvious advantages at play in the use of police drones, but what no one actually has a definite answer on is concerning how each department would employ the use of their drones.
+There are obvious advantages at play in the use of police drones, but what no one actually has a well-defined answer on is concerning how each department would employ the use of their drones.
 Sure, piloting them near airports or jails is forbidden, but other than that, there are no other set guidelines.

 Cases of police misconduct are by the dozen and instances where body cameras have been used to plant fake evidence or failed to record acts of injustice committed by officers are ranking up by the day.
 And out of all those recordings, more than 40% of body camera footage is never seen by the general public.